dgamma3/ResourcesForCompetencies/Competencies/Self-direction.md

 ### What it looks like
 - Adapts to changes and ambiguity appropriately.
-- Thinks ahead and plans for contingencies and effectively prepares and organizes resources and activities
-- Makes sure things aren’t left to chance; sets up contingency plans to deal with last minute changes, ensures sufficient follow-up to check on progress, uncover potential problems and identify areas where support/assistance might be needed.
 - Anticipates and prepares for problems that may interfere with work or attainment of results.
 - Priorities tasks based on Important
-- Proactive rather than Reactive, anticipates problems, challenges and prepares for them
+- Proactive rather than reactive, anticipates problems, challenges and prepares for them
 - Plans their time week by week

 ### Resources